Backward asymptotics in S-unimodal maps: Limit sets of S-unimodal maps.

 2,3.
-Since $U_k\subset V_{k-1}\subset \Jall(N_{k-1})$, $U_k\cap N_i=\emptyset$ for $i\leq k-1$.
-Since $U_{k+1}\subset V_{k}\subset \Jall(N_{k})$, $U_{k+1}\cap N_k=\emptyset$.
-More generally, since $V_{k+1}\subset V_k$, $U_{i}\cap N_k=\emptyset$ for $i\geq k+1$.
+Since $U_k\subset K(N_{k-1})\subset \Jall(N_{k-1})$, $U_k\cap N_i=\emptyset$ for $i\leq k-1$.
+Since $U_{k+1}\subset K(N_{k})\subset \Jall(N_{k})$, $U_{k+1}\cap N_k=\emptyset$.
+More generally, since $K(N_{k+1})\subset K(N_k)$, $U_{i}\cap N_k=\emptyset$ for $i\geq k+1$.
 Since every point in $[a,b]$ belongs to some $U_i$, the only possibility if that $N_k\subset U_k$ for each $k=0,\dots,p-1$.

-\end{proof}
+\end{proof} \black

-\begin{example} Consider the case, shown in Fig.~\ref{fig:U1}, of the logistic map $f$ with $\mu=\mu_{40}$.
+\begin{esempio} Consider the case, shown in Fig.~\ref{fig:U1}, of the logistic map $f$ with $\mu=\mu_{40}$.
 This map has three nodes: $N_1$ is the fixed point other than $x=0$ and the attractor $N_2$ is a 2-cycle $\{p'_1,p'_2\}$.
 In this case